HL7/fhir-mdi-ig/input/pagecontent/mdi_background.md

 For more details, see the [Use Cases](mdi_use_cases.html) page.

 ### Future Work
+The MDI FHIR IG will continue to develop to support additional MDI needs beyond death reporting to EDRS for the death certificate.
+Future work likely will include:
+* **Terminology**: Developing vocabularies and terminologies useful to the MDI domain with focus on those for forensic toxicology results
+* **Resources for Additional Dataflows**: Developing FHIR profiles for transactions between MDI CMS and other information sources (EHR, autopsy facilities, etc.) and information recipients (organ and tissue procurement organizations, state health surveillance systems, etc.).

 Georgia Tech Research Institute (GTRI) provides tools for exploring and testing MDI FHIR data.
 * [**Raven Testing Platform**](https://apps.hdap.gatech.edu/raven/)—A proof of concept for the MDI FHIR IG.
 It provides a tool for testing conformance to the MDI FHIR IG, including resource validation, record comparison, and data exchange workflows.
 * [**Raven Documentation**](https://ravendocs.readthedocs.io/en/latest//)—End-use and technical manuals

-The MDI FHIR IG will continue to develop to support additional MDI needs beyond death reporting to EDRS for the death certificate.
-Future work likely will include:
-* **Terminology**: Developing vocabularies and terminologies useful to the MDI domain with focus on those for forensic toxicology results
-* **Resources for Additional Dataflows**: Developing FHIR profiles for transactions between MDI CMS and other information sources (EHR, autopsy facilities, etc.) and information recipients (organ and tissue procurement organizations, state health surveillance systems, etc.).
+CDC Foundation provides administrative and project management support for medical examiner and coroner jurisdictions, data sharing partners, and software vendors participating in FHIR pilot projects.
+CDC Foundation also provides a forum for a community of support through [MDI Connect](https://www.cdcfoundation.org/MDI-Connect) to advance solutions for simplifying data sharing between MDI offices and their partners.

 ### IG Development Team
 * **CDC, NCHS**: Kate Brett, Cynthia Bush, Margaret Warner
 * **GTRI**: Myung Choi, Tia Pope, Alexandra Ramirez, Michael Riley
 * **Lantana Consulting Group**: Dave deRoode, Sarah Gaunt, Diana Wright
+* **CDC Foundation**: Gina Wiser, Michele Trofatter

 ### Acknowledgements
 This guide was developed and produced through the efforts of Health Level Seven (HL7) under Project Insight reference number [1737](https://www.hl7.org/special/Committees/projman/searchableProjectIndex.cfm?action=edit&ProjectNumber=1737).